abajwa-hw/security-workshops/Security-workshop-HDP 2_3-IPA.md

 #### Part 3: Perimeter Security
 Enable Knox to work with kerberos enabled cluster to enable perimeter security on HDP 2.3 using steps [here](https://github.com/abajwa-hw/security-workshops/blob/master/Setup-knox-23.md)

+#### Part 4: Encryption at rest
+Enable encryption at rest by setting up Ranger KMS, its Ranger plugin and encryption zones

 #### Other resources
 For resources on topics such as the below, refer to [here](https://github.com/abajwa-hw/security-workshops/blob/master/Other-resources.md)
-  - Encryption at Rest
-    - HDFS TDE
-    - LUKS volume encryption
   - Audit logs in HDFS
   - Wire encryption
   - Security related Ambari services